theheraldproject/herald-for-android/README.md

 2. Build, deploy and run test app on iOS and Android devices with Bluetooth OFF.
 3. Allow test app to access Bluetooth and Location, move app to background, and lock test devices.
 4. Switch Bluetooth ON while devices are locked and app is in background to start test.
-5. Place devices within 8 meters of each other and wait for 10 to 30 minutes.
+5. Place devices within 8 metres of each other and wait for 10 to 30 minutes.
 6. Switch Bluetooth OFF while devices are locked and app is in the background to end test.
 7. Open app on each device to quickly check other devices were detected and most recent detection time.
 8. Download plain text CSV log data files from each device for detailed analysis.